 5. Pack a Medical Kit

 With kids and pets on board, a well-stocked medical kit is a necessity.
 The first thing to focus on is packing any medication for chronic conditions your pets or kids might be suffering from.
 Next are band-aids, an over-the-counter medicine for fevers, colds, pain relief, and food poisoning.
 It’s also important not to forget sunblock, moisturizers, aloe-vera gel, and Vaseline.
 Your pets might need some wipes and dry shampoo.
 Insect repellents for all family and furry members are essential to protect yourself against mosquito and bug bites.
+But of course, using mosquito traps will help a lot.
+You may want to have a snake bite first aid kit around just in case as well.

 6. Lots of Food